-Part 4: Managing Questions and answers (Q&A)
+Guide: Part 4 Managing Questions and Answers (Q&A)

 In our experience, newcomers to the VDR landscape find Q&A to be the most time-consuming parts of a due diligence process.
 This is usually because they were unprepared for the sheer volume of questions that bidders send through.